Sign Up

 Patient Education

 When found, an abnormal lump should be monitored and screened for cancer.
 A mammogram is usually performed to determine if the lump is cancerous.
 Ultrasounds and MRIs may also be used as diagnostic tools.
 If these tools are not definitive, a breast biopsy may be performed.
 If breast cancer is diagnosed, there are treatment options.
 Treatment depends on the stage and grade of the tumor.
-It also depends on whether the breast cancer has metastasized to other body parts.
+It also depends on whether the breast cancer has metastasized to other areas of the body.
+Treatment options, including side effects, should be discussed.
+Though side effects may occur, additional therapies can be used to minimize the effects.

 Case Study

-Case Study Discussion
+Discussion

 Summary